vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 ```
 To use this in our `docker-compose.yml` file there are 2 things we need to do:

 1. Define a new top-level secret under the secrets key, give it a name and a reference to our file.
-In the example, you see that the `file` key contains a reference to our file `my-little-secret.txt`
+In the example, you will see that the `file` key contains a reference `my-little-secret.txt`
-2. Add a reference to our secrets for the container that needs access to it.
+2. Next up you can add a reference to that secret for any containers that need access to it.

 ```yml{8-9,11-13}
 version: "3.6"